scrudgey/DJ2020/save_system_notes.md

     do not find player object on initialize. spawn player object according to playerdata.
 3. NPC spawn point
 4. async loading and loading screen

+# fixing the save system

+## problem statement
+Save system uses AssetDatabase, which is UnityEditor only.
+Therefore we cannot build a standalone app.

+Secondly, there are at least three separate ways that we are handling state:

+three distinct approaches to serializing state
+1. player state duplicates fields in template and in state. instantiating player state involves a lot of copying.
+2. a state object with a template, and mutable fields
+3. a state object with a template and a delta. i like this, keeps all cleanly separate. modify playerstate, playertemplate, Default() player template, PlayerState Instantiate(PlayerTemplate template), PlayerState DefaultState(), NPCSpawnPoint and what is IPlayerStateLoader ??

+adding etiquette was not easy. even after setting default player state, it didn't work for player because we were loading from the saved VR template. then getting NPC to work was difficult. i had to modify NPCTemplateJSONConverter, even after modifying the scriptable objects.

+1. take a principled stance on how to handle state
+    ideal:
+    State
+        Delta
+        Template

+2. enumerate all current save related systems

+it is okay to use asset serializer in templates that are scriptable objects! right?
+NPCTemplateJsonConverter
+    this one is good! it manually stores resource references as strings without using AssetDatabase!
+ScriptableObjectJsonConverter
+    is this the problem? only used in player template

+problem:
+NPCTemplateJsonConverter uses Toolbox.AssetRelativePath on write.
+PlayerTemplate uses ScriptableObjectJsonConverter on read/write. therefore it can't write in runtime. we need a different system.

+the system needs to be able to resolve a Resources/ path given an asset.

+how could we do something like AssetDatabase.GetAssetPath at runtime? we would need to enumerate